HBLocker/RouterOS/Readme.md

         string::freeptr();
  ```

- ### IOCTL Screen size

- Within the login binary there is one ioctl call for TIOCGWINSZ which calls the temrinal size.
- FUN_0804bceb
- #### TIOCGWINSZ	0x5413
+hasOptionPackage() function is being used to check whether the "option" package is installed or enabled, specifically for the "devel" login option.
+The login binary in question (/nova/bin/login) is responsible for authentication and contains this code for the purpose of enabling or disabling the "devel" login option based on whether the "option" package is available.

 ## Software updates

  ### The poeupdatefwv3